Deep Learning for Instance Retrieval: A Survey: Retrieval with Off-the-Shelf DCNN Models

+Global features can be extracted from fully-connected layers, followed by dimensionality reduction and normalization \cite{sharif2014cnn},\cite{babenko2014neural}.
+They are easy to implement and there is no further aggregation process.
+Gong \etal \cite{gong2014multi} extract fully-connected activations for local image patches at three scale levels and embed patch-level activations individually using VLAD.
+Thus, the final concatenated features significantly tackle the invariance challenge caused by image rotations.

-Feature enhancement methods aggregate or embed features to improve the discrimination of deep features.
-In terms of feature aggregation, sum/average pooling and max pooling are two commonly used methods applied on convolutional feature maps.
-In particular, sum/average pooling is less discriminative, because it takes into account all activated outputs from a convolutional layer, as a result it weakens the effect of highly activated features \cite{do2018selective}.
-On the contrary, max pooling is particularly well suited for sparse features that have a low probability of being active.
-Max pooling may be inferior to sum/average pooling if the output feature maps are no longer sparse \cite{boureau2010theoretical}.
+Convolutional features can also be aggregated into compact a global feature.
+Simple aggregation methods are sum/average or max pooling \cite{razavian2016visual},\cite{pang2018unifying}.
+Sum/average pooling is less discriminative, because it takes into account all activated convolutional outputs, thereby weakening the effect of highly activated features \cite{do2018selective}.
+As a result, max pooling is particularly well suited for sparse features having a low probability of being active, however max pooling may be inferior to sum/average pooling when image features are whitened \cite{babenko2015aggregating}.

-Convolutional feature maps can be directly aggregated to produce global features by spatial pooling.
-For example, Razavian \etal \cite{razavian2016visual}, \cite{sharif2015baseline} apply max pooling on the convolutional features for retrieval.
-Babenko \etal \cite{babenko2015aggregating} leverage sum pooling with a Gaussian weighting scheme to aggregate convolutional features (\emph{i.e.} SPoC).
-Note that this operation usually is followed by L2 normalization and PCA dimensionality reduction.

-As an alternative to the holistic approach, it is also possible to pool some regions in a feature map \cite{babenko2015aggregating}, \cite{razavian2016visual}, \cite{zheng2016good}, such as done by R-MAC \cite{tolias2015particular}.
-Also, it is shown that the pooling strategy used in the last convolutional layer usually yields superior accuracy over other shallower convolutional layers and even fully-connected layers \cite{zheng2016good}.